 I am a social scientist working at the intersection between human geography and media.
-I am located at Newcastle University, where I work as a Senior Lecturer in Media and Cultural Studies.
+I am located at Newcastle University, where I work as a Reader in Technology, Space and Society.
 Specifically my work investigates the cultures, economies and politics of digital interfaces and the role digital technologies play in transforming everyday life.

 You can email me at james.ash(at)ncl.ac.uk

 Or you can write to me at: School of Arts and Cultures, Room 2.76, 2nd Floor Armstrong Building, Newcastle University, Newcastle Upon Tyne NE1 7RU.